CemAtaYakut/PythonChessEngine/README.md

 While many of the comments in the code are written in Turkish, the core structure is heavily influenced by Eddie Sharick's project as I followed his video series extensively.
 It’s a blend of learning, practice, and passion for coding.

-After testing the engine in our tournament, I think its ELO is between 800 and 1200.
+**Edit:** After testing the engine in our tournament, I think its ELO is between 800 and 1200.
 It's not a highly advanced chess engine, but it's open to development.
 It was a really fun experience.

 ## Setup Instructions